nigam214/RBAC/README.md

 ### Attaching And Detaching Roles

 It's really simple.
-You fetch a user from database and call `attachRole` method.
-There is `BelongsToMany` relationship between `User` and `Role` model.
+You fetch a user/object from database and call `attachRole` method.
+There is `BelongsToMany` relationship between `User`/`Object` and `Role` model.

 ```php
 use App\User;